 The Wisconsin Fund Program provides grants to homeowners and owners of small businesses that need to replace a failing private onsite wastewater treatment system with a new system.
 A farm of 35 acres or more may also be considered a small business.
 Click here to find out more about this program, including eligibility and the application process.

-This 2010 WPDES ANNUAL REPORT meets the annual reporting requirement on activities undertaken pursuant to the Municipal Separate Storm Sewer System general permit.
-The Town is required to submit an annual reprt to the DNR by March 31st of each year to report on activities of the previous year.
+The Town submits an annual MS4 permit to meet reporting requirements on activities undertaken pursuant to the Municipal Separate Storm Sewer System general permit.
+The report is due to the WDNR by March 31st of each year to report on activities of the previous year.

 In 2006, the Town of Cedarburg received a Non-point Pollution Discharge Elimination System (NPDES) permit from the Wisconsin Department of Transportation.
 This is a fancy term for a permit to reduce pollution, mainly the amount of dirt, sand, and other debris, called total suspended solids, that is collected in rain water run-off and eventually gets to Cedar Creek or the Milwaukee River.
 Most of the communities along Cedar Creek and the Milwaukee River are under similar permits.
 As part of the permit, the Town developed a stormwater quality management plan, which outlines requirements for the Town, private development, and even individual land owners to control the pollutants in run-off.